Washington, Spa Spring & Gretta Railroad

 Regarding Washington, Spa Spring & Gretta Railroad.
 The history of the Washington, Spa Spring & Gretta Railroad is described in greater detail in a pamphlet available at the Berwyn Heights Historical Committee website (https://berwynheightshistory.files.wordpress.com/2016/01/wssgrr-pamphlet-5-2-14.pdf)

 Additional keywords.
 Samuel S. Yoder

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 11, 2016, by Kerstin Harper of Berwyn Heights, Maryland.
-This page has been viewed 163 times since then and 11 times this year.
+It was originally submitted on June 11, 2016, by Kerstin Harper of Berwyn Heights, Maryland.
+This page has been viewed 227 times since then and 20 times this year.
 Photo 1. submitted on June 11, 2016, by Kerstin Harper of Berwyn Heights, Maryland. • Bill Pfingsten was the editor who published this page.